2024 Faire Castleshire

 -This is a social event, it is a great chance to get to know the majority of the cast and crew outside of workshops.

--This is an optional set-up day on the faire grounds.
+-This is an optional set-up day on the castle grounds.

--This is an optional breakdown day on the faire grounds.
+-This is an optional breakdown day on the castle grounds.

 Festival Show Days--